Mr-xRed/silverbullet-libraries/PDF_with_Pandoc_and_Weasyprint.md

     *   Parses and expands the Markdown into a full tree (`markdown.parseMarkdown` and `markdown.expandMarkdown`).
     *   Renders it back into complete Markdown text (`markdown.renderParseTree`).
 3. Create a temporary Markdown file
-    *   Writes the rendered content into `pandocTMP.md`.
+    *   Writes the rendered content into `pandocTMP.md`
     *   Syncs the file system to ensure the file exists before continuing.
 4. Prompt for output file name
     *   Asks the user to input a file name.
     *   Creates a PDF path under `/Pandoc/` folder.
-5. Generate HTML with Pandoc
+5. Generate PDF with Pandoc & Weasyprint as PDF-Engine
-    *   Runs Pandoc to convert the temporary Markdown file to HTML:
     * Uses a CSS file [[#pandoc.css]] for styling.
     * The commented-out options show that you could enable TOC, landscape, etc.
-6. Convert HTML to PDF with WeasyPrint
-    *   Runs WeasyPrint on the generated HTML to produce the final PDF.
+    *   Runs WeasyPrint to produce the final PDF.
-7. Clean up temporary files
+6. Clean up the temporary file
-    *   Deletes both `pandocTMP.md` and `pandocTMP.html`.
+    *   Deletes both `pandocTMP.md`
-8. Notify and open result
+7. Notify and open result
     *   Displays a message confirming success.
     *   Opens the generated PDF file for review/print/download.